jrbirchall/jbirchall-pandell-git/README.md

 jbirchall-pandell-git
 =====================

-Pandell Application

-Implementation of the Shuffle screening problem.

-Feel free to comment, raise defects and do code reviews on GitHub though I will be deleting this project after we're done.

-In general, this has been a surprising amount of fun and I appreciate the opportunity to apply.

-Best regards,

-James.
+Implementation of a series of shuffle algorithms to demonstrate my baseline programming style and to play with C#.

+If you have any questions, feel free to raise defects with the code or contact me directly.